GSA/cloudgov-demo-postgrest/README.md

 # cloudgov-demo-postgrest

-This demo shows you how to get a REST API for your CSV data on [cloud.gov](https://cloud.gov) in about 60 seconds.
+This demo shows you how to get a federally-compliant REST API for your CSV data on [cloud.gov](https://cloud.gov) in about 60 seconds.

 [ATO](https://atos.open-control.org/steps/#top) not included.